Subsidy Programme for Cinematographic and Television Filming in Macao

 |

-The Administrative Council of CDF may decide not to approve subsidy under the following circumstances:
+In particular, the Administrative Committee of the Fund may decide not to award a grant in the following circumstances:

 |